Validate client certificates in API Management

 ]

-The value of the encodedCertificate property should be a base64 representation of the certificate without the private key.
-You can obtain this by selecting the Base-64 encoded X.509 (.CER) option when exporting the certificate from the Certificate Manager (Windows).
-The result is a file that should look like this.
+This snippet loads the certificates from the corresponding .cer files.
+The value of the encodedCertificate property must be a base64 representation of the certificate without the private key.
+You can obtain this for example by selecting the Base-64 encoded X.509 (.CER) option when exporting the certificate from the Certificate Manager (Windows).
+The result is a file that looks like this:

 -----BEGIN CERTIFICATE-----